 News Corp.
-(NWSA)’s U.K. bribery scandal led to three more arrests today, including a royal editor at its Sun tabloid and an ex-member of the armed forces, as prosecutors consider the first criminal charges in the case.
+(NWSA:US)’s U.K. bribery scandal led to three more arrests today, including a royal editor at its Sun tabloid and an ex-member of the armed forces, as prosecutors consider the first criminal charges in the case.

 The arrests were made during early morning raids on two homes in Kent and Lancashire, both in England, according to a statement from the Metropolitan Police Service in London.
 The three people, whom the police didn’t identify, are still in custody and their homes are being searched.

 Duncan Larcombe, 36, who writes about Prince William, his wife Kate Middleton, now the Duchess of Cambridge, and her sister Pippa for the Sun, Britain’s best-selling daily paper, was one of those detained today, according to a person familiar with the matter.
 He was arrested at his home in Kent, said the person, who couldn’t be identified because they weren’t authorized to speak publicly about the matter.